 This option is good if you are NOT fighting and just seeking to add muscle to your frame

 This is good if you fight at a certain weight class but just want to increase your maximum strength without the associated weight gain.
 Once your maximum strength is up, you can train for more explosive power.
-This is probably idea for someone who fights and you are happy at your current weight.
+This is probably ideal for someone who fights, and you are happy at your current weight.

 Personally, I’ve tried both methods and I find I can train harder in my Muay Thai sessions if I save deadlifts + squats for the last day of training.
 Since I ensure I have 1-2 days off from strength training before I do these lifts, my strength is usually not negatively impacted when I do these lifts.

 12. Strength Training and Fights